jessicarod7/jessicarod7.github.io/_pages/about.md

 In a previous version, I had a long write-up here, talking about my inspiration to pursue engineering, my passions throughout my school years — making the case for why I thought I was a big deal.

-But one identity crisis and  later, suddenly it's not all that important for me to say all of that.
+But one identity crisis and [a realization]({% post_url 2024-08-27-coming-out %}) later, suddenly it's not all that important for me to say all of that.
 So instead, I'll add a few bullet points, and as I add more to this website, you can fill in the rest:

 - I'm Jessica Rodriguez.
 Hi!
 - Currently, I work as a Software Engineer on Platform Integrations at [Red Hat](https://www.redhat.com).
 I did a 16-month internship with the WildFly Elytron team.